Carpet Information and Buying Guide

 the way.
 Maintaining good communications will keep your business running

-9. Make sure tenants know how to properly care for flooring.
+9. Make sure tenants know how to properly care for carpet and flooring.

 You would be